Norway

 Insufficient

-We rate Norway’s NDC target as “Insufficient” when compared with its fair share emissions allocation.
-The “Insufficient” rating indicates that Norway’s NDC target in 2030 needs substantial improvements to be consistent with limiting warming to 1.5°C. Norway’s target is at the least stringent end of what would be a fair share of global effort, and is not consistent with the 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
-Given that Norway’s NDC target is 1.5°C compatible when compared to least cost modelled domestic pathways, these improvements should come in the form of additional support for emissions reductions achieved in developing countries in the form of finance and technical support.
+We rate Norway’s NDC target as “Insufficient” when compared with its fair-share emissions allocation.
+The “Insufficient” rating indicates that Norway’s NDC target in 2030 needs substantial improvements to be consistent with its fair share of the global mitigation effort to limit warming to 1.5°C. Norway’s target is at the least stringent end of what would be a fair share of global effort and is not consistent with the 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
 If all countries were to follow Norway’s approach, warming would reach over 2°C and up to 3°C.

 Climate finance